hashicorp/terraform-provider-azurerm/website/docs/r/postgresql_flexible_server.html.markdown

 * `location` - (Required) The Azure Region where the PostgreSQL Flexible Server should exist.
 Changing this forces a new PostgreSQL Flexible Server to be created.

-* `administrator_login` - (Optional) The Administrator Login for the PostgreSQL Flexible Server.
+* `administrator_login` - (Optional) The Administrator login for the PostgreSQL Flexible Server.
 Required when `create_mode` is `Default`.
 Changing this forces a new PostgreSQL Flexible Server to be created.

 * `administrator_password` - (Optional) The Password associated with the `administrator_login` for the PostgreSQL Flexible Server.
 Required when `create_mode` is `Default`.